postmanlabs/labs-docs/src/pages/docs/running-collections/collection-webhooks.md

 warning: false
 ---

 A webhook provides a way to automatically send data from one application to another.
 Using a webhook, you can trigger a collection run in Postman at a specific time or when an event occurs.
-In addition, you can send a custom payload to the webhook, and this payload can be accessed and used when the collection runs.
-In this way, the collection can run independently of any environment, instead relying only on the data sent to the webhook.
+You can also send a custom payload to the webhook, which can be accessed when the collection runs.
+This enables the collection to be run independently of any environment, instead relying only on the data sent to the webhook.

 ## Creating a webhook

-A webhook will POST data to a URL when certain events are triggered.
-That data will be accessible inside your collection in the [globals object](/docs/sending-requests/variables/).
-You can then parse that data and use it in any way possible.
+With a collection webhook, data is sent to the webhook URL using a POST request when certain events are triggered.
+(It's up to you to configure the application that sends the data and what the trigger events are.)
+The data sent to the webhook is accessible inside the collection in the [globals object](/docs/sending-requests/variables/).
+Using [scripts](/docs/writing-scripts/intro-to-scripts/), you can parse that data and use it during the collection run in any way possible.

-Currently, webhooks for a particular collection can only be created using the Postman API.
-To create a webhook, refer to the [Postman API](https://documenter.getpostman.com/view/12959542/UV5XjJV8#8bec7537-cc5d-4ed7-a995-c7753e55ed28).
+Webhooks for a collection can only be created using the [Postman API](https://learning.postman.com/docs/developer/intro-api/).
+To create a webhook, refer to the [documentation for **api.getpostman.com/webhooks**](https://documenter.getpostman.com/view/12959542/UV5XjJV8#8bec7537-cc5d-4ed7-a995-c7753e55ed28).

 ### Accessing the request body in scripts

 The request body of the webhook is available inside the `globals.previousRequest` object.
 In order to use it, first parse the `globals.previousRequest` object.
-The data sent to the webhook is available in the `data` parameter inside the parsed object.
+The data sent to the webhook is available in the `data` parameter inside the parsed object, as shown in the code snippet below.

-The following snippet shows the same:

 ```js
 var previousRequest = JSON.parse(globals.previousRequest),